 Looking ahead: Delivering the future of live sports

-We will continue to help brands show up alongside premium content like live sports, through reimagined ad experiences with Amazon OTT video advertising.
+We will continue to help brands show up alongside premium content like live sports, through reimagined ad experiences with Amazon Streaming TV Ads.
 Beginning in 2022, Prime Video will deliver new pre-game, half-time, and post-game shows, and continue to offer fan-favorite interactive features like X-Ray and Next Gen Stats, which provide a more customizable viewing experience.

 As part of the new deal, Prime Video has also secured rights to a weekly slate of original NFL programming and expanded rights to in-game highlights for all NFL matchups.
 Prime Video and the NFL will continue to collaborate on exclusive NFL content and enhanced fan viewing experiences around Thursday Night Football.
 All these innovative features and premium content will continue to help grow the NFL fan base on Prime Video and help advertisers engage with this passionate audience in compelling ways.